The blue star fern (Phlebodium aureum) is an epiphytic fern commonly known as ‘Golden Polypody’.

 - Cat Grass – Learn What Is Cat Grass and How You Can Easily Grow Indoors

 Blue Star Fern Care – Detailed Care Sheet

 Phlebodium aureum, native to rainforests of South America, typically grows epiphytically; around stems of trees without damaging that shows this fern needs friendly.

-You can easily maintain it by following simple and easy guidelines that are discussed bellow.
+You can easily maintain it by following the simple and easy guidelines that are discussed below.

-Before going in detailed care guide of blue star fern have a look on Phlebodium general summary.
+Before going into a detailed care guide of blue star fern have a look at Phlebodium general summary.

 Phlebodium Blue Star Fern Summary

 - Flower: Non-flowering

 - Foliage color: Bluish-green